4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the configuration file conf/taskmanager.properties

-* Modify server.host. host is the ip/domain name of the deployment machine.
+* Modify `server.host`.
+The host is the ip/domain name of the deployment machine.
-* Modify server.port. port is the port number of the deployment machine.
+* Modify `server.port`.
+THe port is the port number of the deployment machine.
-* Modify zk_cluster to the address of the zk cluster that has been started. ip is the ip of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
+* Modify `zk_cluster` to the address of the zk cluster that has been started.
+Ip is the ip of the machine where zk is located, and port is the port number configured by clientPort in the zk configuration file.
 If zk is in cluster mode, it is separated by commas, and the format is ip1:port1,ip2:port2,ip3:port3.
 * If you share zk with other OpenMLDB, you need to modify zookeeper.root_path.
-* Modify batchjob.jar.path to the BatchJob Jar file path.
+* Modify `batchjob.jar.path` to the BatchJob Jar file path.
 If it is set to empty, it will search in the upper-level lib directory.
 If you use Yarn mode, you need to modify it to the corresponding HDFS path.
-* Modify offline.data.prefix to the offline table storage path.
+* Modify `offline.data.prefix` to the offline table storage path.
 If Yarn mode is used, it needs to be modified to the corresponding HDFS path.
-* Modify spark.master to run in offline task mode, currently supports local and yarn modes.
+* Modify `spark.master` to run in offline task mode, currently supports local and yarn modes.
-* Modify spark.home to the Spark environment path.
+* Modify `spark.home` to the Spark environment path.
 If it is not configured or the configuration is empty, the configuration of the SPARK_HOME environment variable will be used.
 It needs to be set as the directory where the spark-optimized package is extracted in the first step, and the path is an absolute path.

 ```
 server.host=0.0.0.0